 - Cost: High (or Very High for Supima).

-Last, and kind of least, this species, commonly known as Upland cotton, or Mexican cotton, accounts for more than 80% of world production.
-If you ever see a generic cotton garment at a low price that contains little to no actual details about the cotton involved, then it’s likely you’ve got an Upland Cotton garment on your hands.
+The next species, commonly known as Upland cotton or Mexican cotton, accounts for 90% of world production.
+If you ever see a generic cotton garment at a low price that contains little to no actual details about the cotton involved, then it’s likely you’ve got an Upland cotton garment on your hands.

-The plant that this cotton is derived from, Gossypium Hirsutum, is native to Central and South America but is now cultivated all over the world because of its rapid growth, hardiness and easiness to grow compared to other cotton plant varieties.
+The plant that this cotton is derived from, Gossypium Hirsutum, is native to Central and South America but is now cultivated all over the world because of its rapid growth, hardiness, and ease of growth compared to other cotton plant varieties.
 This species is therefore the main supplier of cotton fibres for clothing and one of the most cultivated crops worldwide.

 Here’s what the plant looks like…